-The Behavioral, Psychosocial, and Ethics Cluster will address 3 principal challenges:
+The Behavioral, Psychosocial, and Ethics scientific pillar will address 3 principal challenges:

 - The long term success of precision health research and medical care depends on collecting biological samples and phenotypic information from thousands of people and following them for years.
 An important component of such long-term studies is patient engagement: educating potential participants about the research, involving participants and communities in the research and its outcomes.
 IU’s Precision Health initiative will address these issues through a focus on effective communication, participant engagement, and research ethics.